JennEYoon/learn-mldl/dlai/tasks.md

   Dan, Peter, and Me participated
   Finished quizes for class 3, 2 weeks only.
   ***Can't download full screen quizes with answers.
 Try on iPad screen shot app.***
+  Also failed.
+Screen capture individual sections and copy & paste to OneNote.
+Then save to PDF or JPG file.

 #### DLAI Slack Tuesday May 12, 2020.
   Peter and Dan will present.